Last Updated on October 23, 2023 by Dave Schoenbeck

 In his book The 21 Irrefutable Laws of Leadership, John Maxwell explains the Law of Respect with the headline: “People naturally follow leaders stronger than themselves.”
-Your team wants to follow a leader they respect, but gaining that respect is not always an easy task.
+Your team wants to follow a leader they respect, but gaining that respect is not always easy.
 Respect is something that must be earned through consistent leadership behavior.

 Here’s what you need to know about Maxwell’s Law of Respect and how to put it to work for your business.

 It’s easier than you might think to determine whether you’re respected as a leader.
-Maxwell suggests that the best way is to look at the caliber of people you attract.
+Maxwell suggests the best way is to look at the caliber of people you attract.
 If you’re surrounded by a team of strong, capable leaders, chances are you are one yourself.
-However, if your team is largely incompetent, you might have some introspective work to do.
+However, if your team is incompetent, you might have some introspective work to do.

 The Law of Respect and You

-For more information on John C. Maxwell and why I like this book so much, watch the video below.
+Watch the video below for more information on John C. Maxwell and why I like this book.

-To read more articles in my “Laws of Leadership” series, click here.
+Click here for more articles in my “Laws of Leadership” series.